 This left-hand drive 1954 Vauxhall Victor (driven here by Collyn) was used to study suspension effects.
 The laboratory designed and made TV link transmitted the signal to the antenna on the farmhouse roof.
 The system, powered by a petrol electric generator in the boot, resulted in rumours of a rear-engined Vauxhall!.
 It was driven on the road (on trade plates).
 Great care was needed to avoid power lines as that antenna was as high as it looks.

-Between 1959, in conjunction with GM and Mobile, Collyn Rivers drove a big 4WD QL Bedford twice across Africa - including two Saharan crossings.
+Between 1959 and 1961, in conjunction with GM and Mobile, Collyn Rivers drove a big 4WD QL Bedford twice across Africa - including two Saharan crossings.
 The main purpose was to study track surface conditions.

 Collyn winches the Bedford upright after it almost falling on its side.
 Pic by Tony Fleming.